ericaNyenji/Python-Project-Internet-of-Things-IoT-/README.md

+A smart home simulation system with components structured across various files for different functionalities: main.py for device simulation logic, a Flask web server for web-based interaction, and a Tkinter-based GUI for real-time monitoring.
 This project defines an Automation System for a smart home, which includes smart lights, a thermostat, and a security camera.
 The key components and functionalities are:
 SmartLight can turn on/off, adjust brightness, and dim gradually, with a randomized state change feature.